conda/governance/CODE_OF_CONDUCT.md

 You can reach the entire CoC Committee by emailing [***EMAIL ADDRESS***](mailto:EMAIL ADDRESS).

-#### Conflicts of Interest
+### Conflicts of Interest

-In the event of any conflict of interest, the CoC Committee member will immediately notify the rest of the CoC Committee and recuse themselves if necessary.
+Committee members are expected to recuse themselves in they have a conflict of interest.
+In addition, the CoC Committee can vote to remove a committee member from a case, if the committee feels that the member has a conflict of interest.
+This vote requires a simple majority.

 If you are concerned about making a report that will be read by any of the above individuals, please reach out to [Leah Silen](mailto:leah@numfocus.org), Executive Director of NumFOCUS (https://numfocus.org/code-of-conduct#persons-responsible).
 [MAY WANT TO INSERT LANGUAGE HERE DESCRIBING THE RELATIONSHIP BETWEEN THE PROJECT AND NUMFOCUS.
 E.G. "The conda Organization IS AN AFFILIATED PROJECT OF NUMFOCUS."]

-#### What to Include in a Report
+### What to Include in a Report

 Our ability to address any code of conduct breaches in a timely and effective manner is impacted by the amount of information you can provide, so, **our reporting form asks you to include as much of the following information as you can**: